Vyral/base-template/_posts/2018-08-31-buyers-dont-get-stuck-paying-for-free-information.md

 {% include youtube.html %}

-Not long ago, I got a call from a consumer who had been looking at foreclosures online.
-They were on the site hoping to find a deal, but when they came across a property they liked, the website indicated that they would need to pay to see more information about it.
-This is a big red flag.
-Not only was this person being asked to give money for free information, the home they were looking at had sold two years ago.
-There are a ton of reputable websites out there, but if you ever come across one that asks for your credit card information: beware.
-To see my full message, watch this short video.
+Today’s consumers often wind up paying for information they could have gotten for free, all because they weren’t aware of their options.

+For instance, I was contacted not long ago by someone who had been browsing foreclosure properties online.
+They had turned to the site looking for deals, but when they tried to view information about a property they liked, they were prompted to pay for it.

+If you find yourself in this position, be careful. **There is no good reason why a website should ask for your credit card information in exchange for free public data.**

+Also, the information offered on these websites may not be accurate or up-to-date to begin with.
+In fact, the buyer who contacted me recently ultimately found out that the property they were looking at on the site had sold two years ago.
+This is absolutely unacceptable.

+To avoid this, partner with a qualified local agent.
+The right real estate professional will be able to point you toward reputable resources so that can find your dream, rather than another dead end.

+If you have any other questions or would like more information, feel free to give me a call or send me an email.
+I look forward to hearing from you soon.

 &nbsp;